yalindogrusoz/Time-off-Management-System/README.md

-# Time-off-Management-System
+# Timeoff-Management-System
-Java application with access levels (Employee, Manager, Administrator) for online time-off management in businesses.
+This is a Java application with access levels (Employee, Manager, Administrator) for online timeoff management in businesses.

-The UI was built through Java.Swing, and supports all character sets for foreign use.
+The UI was built via Java.Swing, and supports all character sets for foreign use.

 ## Log-in
 The application redirects all users to the log-in page, where username and password is asked for input.